myllynen/windows-ansible-roles/roles/wsl_configuration/README.md

 ---
 # Enable or disable WSL
 # Requires Windows Server 2022+
+# NB.
+Distros are for the connecting user
 # Disabling WSL will uninstall all currently
 # installed distributions and the WSL feature
 # Set to null to leave the current setup untouched